tfruan2000/tfruan2000.github.io/_posts/MLIR/2024-08-07-mlir-code-note.md

 - Progressive Buffer Allocation
 - Parametric Tiling
-- Promotion to Temporary Buffer in Fast Memory
 - Tiled Producer-Consumer Fusion with Parametric Tile-And-Fuse
 - Map to Parallel and Reduction Loops and Hardware